 © TravelNest 2022 - All rights reserved

-Many of us across the vacation rental industry are feeling the impact of the Coronavirus outbreak.
-At TravelNest, our number one priority is the health and wellbeing of our customers and guests, our team and their families.
+As vaccine rollouts continue, the vacation rental industry is beginning to recover from the Coronavirus pandemic.
+At TravelNest, our top priority is the health and wellbeing of our customers and their guests, as well as our team and their families.
 Our thoughts are with those who have been affected.

-We appreciate that our customers will be looking for information about upcoming bookings, cancellations and payments at this time.
-We are receiving a high volume of calls and emails to our Customer Experience Team.
-We are dealing with these as quickly as possible.
-We will contact you by email to provide updates as the situation evolves, and to provide information about any actions we need to take on your behalf.
+We appreciate that our customers will be looking for information about new bookings, existing bookings, cancellations and payments at this time.
+We are receiving a high volume of calls and emails to our Customer Operations and Bookings Teams and are dealing with these as quickly as possible.
+Throughout the pandemic, we have provided regular email communications to update customers as the situation evolves, and to provide information about any actions we need to take on your behalf.